Mitigation banking: Mitigation credits

-RIBITS (Regulatory In lieu fee and Bank Information Tracking System) is a website created by the USACE with information on mitigation and conservation banks and in-lieu fee (ILF) program sites.
-The website contains local and national policies and procedures for mitigation banking.
-It houses information about all mitigation and ILF sites including site documents, mitigation credit availability, and service areas as well as tracks all credit transactions.
+The RIBITS (Regulatory In lieu fee and Bank Information Tracking System) website was created by the USACE to provide information on mitigation and conservation banks and in-lieu fee (ILF) program sites.
+RIBITS contains local and national policies and procedures for mitigation banking.
+It houses information about all mitigation banks and ILF sites including site documents, mitigation credit availability, and service areas as well as tracks all credit transactions.